 Chasten has been engaged in the Capitol Hill community for over 25 years, leading a homeless ministry from 1995 to 1998, managing 70+ buildings, and calling it home for many of those years.
 With over fifteen years of experience in real estate management, Chasten is a founding Principal and “Creative Innovator” at Blanton Turner, where he oversees predevelopment consulting, marketing, and commercial operations.
 Prior to that, Chasten was a Portfolio Manager and Marketing Director at Lorig Management Services, VP at Wilkinson Asset Management, and Operations Director at Darco, Inc. Chasten has served as President of the local chapter of the Institute of Real Estate Management (IREM) and currently serves on the Broadway BIA Board as well as the EcoDistrict, Financial Asset Management, and Property Management committees at Community Roots Housing.
 Originally from Montana, he is a Certified Property Manager (CPM) with a degree in Biblical Literature from Northwest University in Kirkland.

-M. Michelle Purnell-Hepburn was appointed to the position of DEI Director of the Seattle Foundation in June 2020.
-Ms. Purnell-Hepburn joined the organization as its Managing Director, Controller and Accounting in June 2018.
-Prior to this, she was Vice President/Controller of Salal Credit Union from 2012 to 2018, SVP/Chief Financial Officer at Seattle Metropolitan Credit Union from 1999 to 2011 and Vice President of Finance at Group Health Credit Union from 1989 to 1999.
+M. Michelle Purnell-Hepburn is the Associate Dean for Inclusion and Diversity at the University of Washington Foster School of Business.
+Prior to this, Ms. Purnell-Hepburn served as Diversity, Equity & Inclusion Director at the Seattle Foundation after serving as its Managing Director, Controller and Accounting.
+Ms. Purnell-Hepburn was formerly Vice President/Controller of Salal Credit Union from 2012 to 2018, SVP/Chief Financial Officer at Seattle Metropolitan Credit Union from 1999 to 2011 and Vice President of Finance at Group Health Credit Union from 1989 to 1999.
 She has worked in the accounting and finance field since 1982 in both the high-tech industry as well as credit unions.
 Michelle earned her Bachelor of Arts degree in finance and economics and her Masters of Business Administration degree, specializing in finance and accounting, from the University of Washington.
 She was President of the Association of Black Business Students during her graduate school years.